Special File Command Tags

 DATE_CONVERT=Y | N

-If set to Y, the system will convert database columns with DATE format to the standard system date format as opposed to using the native ASCII date format used by MySql.
+If set to Y, the system will convert database columns with DATE format to the standard system date format as opposed to using the native ASCII date format used by MySQL/MariaDB.
 Default is Y.

 DATETIME_CONVERT=Y | N

-If set to Y, the system will convert database columns with DATETIME format to the standard system date format as opposed to using the native ASCII date format used by MySql.
+If set to Y, the system will convert database columns with DATETIME format to the standard system date format as opposed to using the native ASCII date format used by MySQL/MariaDB.
 Default is Y.

 DEBUG=Y | N